routineforbots/rust/Theory.md

 - the owner of memory is responsible for cleaning up the memory; in rust owner is a function

+- cleaning occurs automatically at the end of the scope

+- cleaning is also call "a drop"

 - memory can either be "moved"or "borrowed"

+- default behaviour is to "move" memory to a new owner

+## Move memory

 Example: